22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 Explore the Downtown Area

-While the busiest time of year for the city is definitely the spring and summer, you can still check out the historic downtown area in the fall.
+While the city’s busiest times are spring and summer, you can still visit the historic downtown area in the fall, and fewer crowds will make for a refreshing trip.

-One of the best ways to learn how to get around the city is to follow a local around their favorite spots.
+One of the best ways to learn about the city is to follow a local around their favorite spots; the History, Culture, and Architecture Walking Tour visits parks, iconic landmarks, and statues and shares facts and stories only locals know.

 Chicago, Illinois, USA skyline from above with Lake Michigan at dusk.